What Is Workspace ONE?

-- VMware Identity Manager provides single sign-on (SSO) to an application store for software-as-a-service (SaaS)-based Horizon 7, Citrix, VMware ThinApp®, and web applications, as well as for Horizon 7 virtual desktops.
+- Workspace ONE Access (formerly known as VMware Identity Manager) provides SSO to an application store for software-as-a-service (SaaS)-based Horizon, Citrix, VMware ThinApp®, and web applications, as well as for Horizon virtual desktops.
 It also provides a set of networking and authentication policies to control application access.
-For example, in the below, we can create detailed rules specifying specific authentication rules based on network range, what device the request is coming from, and the Active Directory group.
+For example, in the following screenshot, we can create detailed rules specifying specific authentication rules based on network range, what device the request is coming from, and the Active Directory group.

-- VMware Workspace ONE UEM (formerly known as AirWatch) provides a comprehensive enterprise mobility platform that delivers simplified access to enterprise applications, secures corporate data, and enables mobile productivity.
-It also works with the public application stores, to handle the provisioning of native mobile applications to mobile devices.
-The following image shows how Workspace ONE UEM provides compliance-checking tools to ensure that remote access devices meet corporate security standards.
+- Workspace ONE UEM (formerly known as AirWatch) provides a unified endpoint management platform that delivers simplified access to enterprise resources, secures corporate data, and enables productivity on any device anywhere in the world.
+UEM also integrates with the public application stores to handle the provisioning of native mobile applications to mobile devices.
+Workspace ONE UEM provides compliance-checking tools to ensure that remote access devices meet corporate security standards.
 For Office 365, and our integration with the Office 365 Graph API we can manage the DLP settings across the suite of Office applications to ensure security.

-For Windows 10 and other devices, Workspace ONE UEM can apply device profiles that allow you to configure security settings that will keep devices secure (encryption, Windows Updates, etc), but also some features that will really improve the experience for end users (configuring Wi-Fi and VPN for example).
+For Windows and other devices, Workspace ONE UEM can apply device profiles that allow you to configure security settings that will keep devices secure (encryption, Windows Updates, and so on), but also some features that will really improve the experience for end users (configuring Wi-Fi and VPN for example).

-Applications with a star near the download button will require enrolling in management, which means that we will use the device APIs to handle endpoint management and ensure compliance.
+Some applications are marked with Requires VMware Tunnel.
+Tunnel sets up a VPN connection and connects corporate apps to corporate resources.
 For applications that contain sensitive data, enrolling in management is the way to go, since it provides greater security including encryption, data protection, compliance, and removing enterprise applications when a device gets unenrolled.

-End-users also get the benefit of mobile single sign-on, or as some call it, password-less authentication.
+End-users also get the benefit of mobile SSO, or as some call it, password-less authentication.
 For iOS, a Kerberos certificate is passed down to the end-user device.
-For users who are successfully signed in to their domain, access to their Workspace ONE apps portal without additional credential prompts.
+Users who are successfully signed into their domain can access their Intelligent Hub catalog apps without additional credential prompts.
 It’s really a win-win for IT and end-users.